TenHam3/CS2413-Study-Guide/README.md

 ![image](https://github.com/TenHam3/CS2413-Study-Guide/assets/109705811/14226bc4-e72c-4ce2-9c89-f0460a9528b2)

 - Limitations of linear probing: a limitation is primary clustering, where a large number of collided objects end up being stored contiguously in the array so that there is a large cluster of objects that were hashed to the same index, lowering the add and search efficieny of objects hashed to these cells
+      - Also theoretically suffers from secondary clustering because the probing sequence is the same for a large number of collided objects
 - Limitations of quadratic probing: quadratic probing has two limitations
   1. It is not guaranteed to find an empty cell even if one exists in the hash table.
 It is only guaranteed if
      - Table size is a prime number
      - Table is not more than half-filled
   2. It suffers from secondary clustering, where the probing sequence is the same for a large number of collided objects

+- Limitations of double hashing: double hashing requires extra time for the second hashing and cannot guarantee an empty cell in general
+    - It is also not guaranteed for double hashing to avoid primary or secondary clustering, just avoids them in general but not always

 - Extra indicators such as an additional array can help probing efficiency by marking how many collisions occur at each cell.
 Trades space efficiency for time efficiency.
 - You need to resize the hash table if it becomes full or half full if using quadratic probing